Effective August 7, 2012; Version PP 1.5

 CrowdRise may give, share, sell or trade your PII to or with any third parties under the following circumstances:

-When you make a donation or register to, volunteer, fundraise or register for an event for a Charity or for an organization or event associated with fundraising (e.g., a marathon, walkathon, concert or similar), CrowdRise shares with the Charity and Event Organizer your name, address, email address, birthdate, donation amount, date of transaction, transaction identification number and may also include the name of the project associated with the donation.
-If you wish to stop receiving communications from a Charity or Event Organizer, please contact the Charity or Event Organizer directly.
+When you make a donation or register to, volunteer, fundraise or register for an event for a Charity or for an organization or event associated with fundraising (e.g., a marathon, walkathon, concert or similar), CrowdRise shares with the Charity, Event Organizer and Event Partners your name, address, email address, birthdate, donation amount, date of transaction, transaction identification number and may also include the name of the project associated with the donation.
+If you wish to stop receiving communications from a Charity or Event Organizer or Event Partner, please contact the Charity or Event Organizer or Event Partner directly.

 Also, if you establish a donation registry, CrowdRise shares with any gift registry partners (e.g. The Knot) all of the details related to the donation registry sufficient to allow users of the gift registry partner to search for the donation registry, which will include your full name and email address, any co-registrant’s full name and email address, event date, event State, event type, unique registry ID and the applicable Charities.
 Also, if you make a donation to a CrowdRise donation registry, CrowdRise shares with any gift registry partners (e.g. The Knot) all of the details related to the donation including your full name, email and mailing address, date of donation and amount of donation.
 CrowdRise will continuously provide this information to its gift registry partners to allow the gift registry partners to accurately update their gift registries.
 If you wish to stop receiving communications from a gift registry partner, please contact the gift registry partner directly.